-The Company had substantial sales to five separate customers during one or more of the periods shown in the following table.
+The Company had substantial sales to three separate customers.
 The loss of any of these customers could have a material adverse impact on the Company's revenues and earnings.
-Sales by customer, representing 5% or more of the respective period's total net sales, are shown below.
+Sales by customer, representing 10% or more of the respective period's total net sales are as follows (dollars in thousands):